XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: XMM-Newton Observations

 \subsection{Image Analysis}

-All data were taken with the \emph{EPIC} instruments on board \emph{XMM Newton} and reduced using XMM SAS Version 12.0.1.
-As is typical in X-ray image analysis, we filtered the event files to discard any time interval with an abrupt spike in counts above the base threshold in order to minimize contamination from cosmic rays and other short, time-variant noise sources.
-As the \emph{EPIC MOS} cameras have a smaller pixel scale than the \emph{EPIC PN} by nearly a factor of four, we first tried creating images and radial profiles using this data.
-Unfortunately, there were not enough counts in the \emph{MOS} images to determine the radial profiles.
-There were more counts in the \emph{PN} detector, however, so we proceeded to use this set for our analysis.
-Processed \emph{EPIC PN} images for the three sources in our sample are shown in Figure \ref{fig: NewtonImage}.
-The total exposure time for IRAS 18329+5950 was 37.2 ks, with 9.4 ks usable after background filtering.
-The left panel of Figure \ref{fig: NewtonImage} demonstrates that the nuclear regions of the two separate galaxies in IRAS 18329+5950 are resolved in X-rays.
-The two spectra were extracted from a region of radius $13^{\!\!\prime\prime}$ centered around $\alpha$ = 18:33:37.67, $\delta$ = +59:53:23.52 for 18329E and $\alpha$ = 18:33:33.87, $\delta$ = +59:53:14.85 for 18329W.
-The background was selected from a region of the same size in a nearby location on the same CCD in order to minimize contamination from inter-chip variance.
-Additionally, the middle and right panels of Figure \ref{fig: NewtonImage} show that for both IRAS 19354+4559 and IRAS 20550+1656 the nuclei from the individual component galaxies were not distinctly separable.
-Thus only a single spectrum could be extracted and examined for each of these sources.
-We analyzed a region of radius $11^{\!\!\prime\prime}$ centered on $\alpha$ = 19:36:56.13, $\delta$ = +46:06:26.24 with a final exposure time of 13.2 ks for IRAS 19354+4559.
-The total exposure time pre-filtering was 33 ks.
-For IRAS 20550+1656, we extracted a region of radius $19^{\prime\prime}$ centered on $\alpha$ = 20:57:24.09, $\delta$ = +17:07:38.94 with an initial exposure duration of 77 ks and final time of 58.2 ks.
+All data were taken with the \emph{EPIC} instruments on board \emph{XMM-Newton} and reduced using XMM SAS Version 12.0.1.
+As is typical in X-ray image analysis, we filtered the event files to discard any time interval with $\gtrsim0.5\textrm{ counts s}^{-1}$ in order to minimize contamination from cosmic rays and other short, time-variant noise sources.
+As the \emph{EPIC MOS} cameras have a smaller pixel scale than the \emph{EPIC PN} by nearly a factor of four, we first tried creating images and radial profiles using \emph{EPIC MOS}.
+Unfortunately, there were not enough counts in the \emph{MOS} images to robustly determine the radial profiles, so we proceeded to use the more abundant data from the \emph{PN} detector for our analysis.
+Processed \emph{EPIC PN} images in the entire 0.5--10 keV band for the three sources in our sample are shown in Figure \ref{fig: Images}.
+The top-left panel of Figure \ref{fig: Images} demonstrates that the nuclear regions of the two separate galaxies in IRAS 18329+5950 are resolved in X-rays.
+Additionally, the top-middle and top-right panels of Figure \ref{fig: Images} show that for both IRAS 19354+4559 and IRAS 20550+1656, the nuclei from the individual component galaxies are not distinctly separable.
+Thus, only a single area could be analyzed for each of these sources.